xYujiax/serenas-shenanigans/README.md

 **Resulting P-Value:** 0.35

-**Conclusion:** The null hypothesis has NOT been rejected at the 0.05 significance level, so it is likely that power outage durations that are predicted using my final model are similar regardless of whether an outage is caused by severe weather or not.
+**Conclusion:** The null hypothesis has NOT been rejected at the 0.05 significance level, so it is likely that power outage durations which are predicted using my final model are similar regardless of whether an outage is caused by severe weather or not.